-This glossary is a list of terms commonly used within the eWaterCycle II system.
+This glossary is a list of terms commonly used within the eWaterCycle system.

 Model: A model is the (software) implementation of an algorithm.
 It computes state vectors using previous state vectors, parameters and/or observations.
 Note that in this definition model does not include the parameters and/or observations (see Input set below).

 Hydrological model: A simplification of a real-world system (e.g., surface water, soil water, wetland, groundwater, estuary) that aids in understanding, predicting, and managing water resources1.
 Typical models are partially based on physics and partially on concepts to simplify reality.
 A model will receive an Input set, to compute flux/storage of water.
 The Output will be the derived variables or state variables that are exported or stored for (future) use.
 In the case of hydrological models, typical outputs are discharge to river network or discharge+river flow.

 Input set: everything a model needs to run: e.g., Forcings (precipitation, driver for evaporation - sun or sun+wind), Model parameters, background parameters.

 Types of Hydrological models:

 - Grid-based / distributed model: make predictions that are distributed in space by dividing the entire catchment in to small units, usually square cells or triangulated irregular network, so that the parameters, inputs and outputs can vary spatially.

 - Lumped models: the entire river basin is taken as a single unit and spatial variability is disregarded.

 Types of models to simulate global hydrology (Wada et al., 2017):